Student Rights & Code of Conduct

 - If the complainant chooses to proceed with an informal complaint, the university official will inform the accused person(s) of the nature of the complaint, identity of the complainant and the actions available.
 If the complainant chooses not to proceed with an informal or formal complaint, no written record of the complaint will be kept.

-- An informal mediation process must be resolved within seven days.
+- An informal mediation process must be addressed within seven days.
 If mediation is successful, the results of that process are final.
 Unsuccessful resolution moves the matter to the formal procedure level of mediation.
 The process of complaint, response, and mediation will not normally exceed ten calendar days.

 - A written summary of the informal mediation proceedings will be made and retained by the university official, at the level where the matter is resolved.
 A copy of the summary will also be sent to the appropriate vice president, where it will be filed in his/her office.

 - If a complaint cannot be resolved informally or if the complainant chooses to take the complaint through the formal procedure, the complainant may elect to initiate the formal complaint procedure.